jajalecapouet/inception/README.md

 Nothing works when I compose all together.

 After the "all together" tests, nginx alone isn't working anymore for unknow reason.
 The container shutdown instantly.

+######

+09/09/2022 14h22 :

+I ABSOLUTELY anderstand nothing of what I'm doing, I just copy advised parameters from the official website nginx and wordpress.

+Even if I read manuels I anderstand nothing, I guess inception project is just too much.
+42 should introduce php, mariadb, container, ssl and nginx individualy before to ask us to do this project, because I'm totally lost and despear...
+Now I hate all of them.